SlavSquatSuperstar/mayonez-engine-2d/README.md

   tutorial I ever followed and starting me on this crazy journey.
 - [Unity Engine](https://docs.unity3d.com/ScriptReference/): ~~Who I'm ripping off~~ For making game dev accessible for everybody and providing excellent documentation.
+- [Box2D](https://box2d.org/) and [dyn4j](https://dyn4j.org/): For unpacking the complexities of game physics into a followable example.
 - [Azurite Community](https://azurite-engine.github.io/): For showing that implementing LWJGL and physics from scratch isn't as intimidating as it sounds.
 - [javidx9 (OneLoneCoder)](https://www.youtube.com/c/javidx9): For explaining the hard math concepts behind video